-The CPUE indices for age 12+ have shown somewhat gradual declining trends since 2011

-(Fig. 1-5f).
-This decline and staying at the low level of the indices may relate to very low cohorts of 1999 to 2001 observed in the 2000-2002 GTI (Fig. 3-1).
-The indices in 2016 for this age group were below the past 5-year means.
+The CPUE indices for age 12+ have shown gradual declining trends in recent years (Fig. 1-5f).
+This decline and staying at the low level of the indices may partly relate to very low cohorts of 1999 to 2001 observed in the 2000-2002 TRG (Fig. 3-1).
+The indices in 2019 for this age group were lower than the past 5-year means.

 Fig. 1-6 compares trends of various CPUE indices for age 4+.
-These indices are: "Base" series which used 5x5-degree aggregated Core Vessel data and the standardization model agreed in the CPUE modeling Group (CCSBT 2010b, Itoh and Takahashi 2017); "Base with Sx5" series which used the same data and model as the Base except that data resolution was by shot-by-shot basis; "Reduce Base" series which used the same data and model as the Base except for excluding by-catch and year interaction terms from the standardization model (Itoh and Takahashi 2017); "Base" without area 7 data (CCSBT 2017); "GAM" series which was based on standardization by a general additive model (GAM) using 5x5-degree aggregated all vessel data (Helidoniotis 2016); "N&T model" series which used Nishida and Tsuji (1998) model and 5x5-degree aggregated all vessel data.
+These indices are: "Base" series which used 5x5-degree aggregated core vessels data and the standardization model agreed in the CPUE modeling Group (CCSBT 2010b, Itoh and Takahashi 2020); "Base with SxS" series which used the same data and model as the Base except that data resolution was by shot-by-shot basis; "Reduce Base" series which used the same data and model as the Base except that data resolution was by shot-by-shot basis; "Reduce Base" series which used the same data and model as the Base except for excluding by-catch and year interaction terms from the standardization model (Itoh and Takahashi 2020); "GAM" series which was based on standardization by a general additive model (GAM) using 5x5-degree aggregated all vessel data (Helidoniotis 2016); "N&T model" series which used Nishida and Tsuji (1998) model and 5x5-degree aggregated all vessel data; "Base GAM" series which is newly agreed CPUE index used for the 2020 stock assessment (CCSBT 2020, Hoyle 2020); "Base glmm_YearArea" which used the same data and model as the Base except using a generalized linear mixed model (GLMM) and treating YearArea term as a random effect (Itoh 2020b).

 The Base series is the one used for the operating model (OM) conditioning and management procedure (MP) inputs in the ESC.
-Other series are used for monitoring to check if there is any unexpected thing happened to both SBT and the fishery along with the Base series.
-The N&T model series had been used in stock assessment by the OM until the Base series was developed.
+The Base GAM is to be used as the main CPUE series for the reference set OM in the 2020 stock assessment.
+Other series are used for monitoring to check if there is any unexpected event happened to both SBT and the fishery along with the Base series.
+The N&T model series had been used in stock assessments by the OM until the Base series was developed.
 The N&T model series (from 1969 to 2008 only) was also applied to calibrate the Base series (only available between 1986 and the most recent year) to obtain one historical series from 1969 to the most recent year for stock assessment by the OM (Attachment 5 of CCSBT 2010a, Attachment 10 of CCSBT 2013).